OlegBadunenko/OlegBadunenko.github.io/README.md

 ### Key Publications

+Does Inequality Migrate?
+The Development of Income Inequality across German states (with Maria Popova), **Journal of Regional Science**, accepted.

 On Distinguishing the Direct Causal Effect of an Intervention from its Efficiency-enhancing Effects (with Giovanna D'Inverno and Kristof De Witte), ***European Journal of Operational